nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 >
 > If you have multiple inputs for tags, steps or ingredients, treat each input as a separate field (i.e s/Step1 s/step2).
 >
-> Each field does not have to be input in order (/p can come before /d etc.).
+> Similar to parameters, ingredient fields do not have to be input in order (-a can come before -n etc.).
 >
-> Likewise, ingredient fields do not have to be input in order (-a can come before -n etc.).
->
 > However, for steps, please input the steps in the order that they are intended to be performed.

-**Example(s) of usage**:
-* `add n/Honey Chicken Rice`
-* `add n/Chicken Noodles d/20 minutes p/1-2 people i/-n chicken thigh -a 300g i/-n noodles i/-n soy sauce -a 2 tablespoons -s salt`
-* `add n/Peanut Butter Sandwich t/breakfast s/Prepare bread and spread s/Using a knife, spread 2-3 scoops of peanut
-  butter s/Serve`
+<div style="page-break-after: always;"></div>

 ### Listing all recipes: `list`